grokify/ringcentral-permahooks/README.md

 * Handles the `Validation-Token` response
 * Renews the RingCentral webhook subscription

+To run locally, this example only needs `server.go`.
+The rest of the code is to run on Heroku.

 See more information about creating RingCentral webhooks here:

 * API Reference: https://developer.ringcentral.com/api-docs/latest/index.html#!#RefCreateSubscription